rtthw/dynamic-rust/README.md

 # Dynamic Rust

-A comprehensive guide on how to approach modular programming in Rust.
+A comprehensive guide to modular programming in Rust.

 ## Overview

+- Keybinding
+  - With configuration files.
+  - With a scripting engine.
+- Plugins
+  - With dynamic libraries.
+  - With a scripting engine.
+- Event Hooks
+  - With a scripting engine.
+  - With configuration files.
+  - With services.

 ## Methods